expo/expo/docs/versions/unversioned/guides/splash-screens.md

 - **On the left**, we are in the Expo client and loading an app that is currently in development.
 Notice that on the bottom of the splash screen you see an information bar that shows information relevant to preparing the JavaScript and downloading it to the device.
 We see an orange screen before the splash image appears, because the background color is set immediately but the image needs to be downloaded.
 - **In the middle**, we are in the Expo client and we are loading a published app.
 Notice that again the splash image does not appear immediately.
 - **On the right**, we are in a standalone app.
 Notice that the splash image appears immediately.

-### Detached ExpoKit apps
+### Ejected ExpoKit apps

-If you run `exp detach` on iOS and your app already uses the splash API, the resulting ExpoKit project will contain an Interface Builder launch screen file configured correctly for your app.
+If you run `expo eject` (choosing the ExpoKit option) on iOS and your app already uses the splash API, the resulting ExpoKit project will contain an Interface Builder launch screen file configured correctly for your app.
 After this, if you want to make changes to your app's splash screen, just edit the Interface Builder file directly.

-For people who run `exp detach` without the splash API, we add `isSplashScreenDisabled: YES` in your EXShell plist (iOS).
-If you later decide to use a splash screen in your detached iOS project, add an Interface Builder file called `LaunchScreen` to your Xcode project, and delete this key from the plist.
+For people who run `expo eject` without the splash API, we add `isSplashScreenDisabled: YES` in your EXShell plist (iOS).
+If you later decide to use a splash screen in your ejected iOS project, add an Interface Builder file called `LaunchScreen` to your Xcode project, and delete this key from the plist.

 ### Known issues

 The following exists are known to us and will be resolved shortly.

 - iOS splash screen status bar is white in standalone apps but dark in Expo client.
 It should be dark in standalone apps by default too, and also it should be customizable.

 ### Migrating from the `loading` API